AnetoEnterprise/algo-neuro/README.md

 Follow the installation procedures to properly perform your tests.

-# 3. Creation of neurons and forced learning:
+# 3. Creation of neurons and supervised learning:
 Below you will understand the different syntaxes offered by Algo- NEURO to allow you to properly create, learn and test your neurons from any terminal.
 In this case, you will find from the